microsoft/WhatTheHack/XXX-MLOpsFromScratch/Student/04-ReleasePipeline.md

     1. Python version – 3.6

-    2. Add a task to setup environment by using `install_environment.sh` file in `environment_setup` folder.
+    2. Add a task to setup environment by using `install_environment.sh` file in `Data_and_Code/environment_setup/` folder.
 This will install all the python modules required to deploy the forecasting model.

-    3. Add a task to deploy the scoring image on ACI using `deployOnAci`.py in `service/code` folder.
+    3. Add a task to deploy the scoring image on ACI using `deployOnAci`.py in `Data_and_Code/service/code/` folder.
 A “healthy” ACI deployment will be created under Azure ML Endpoints.
 It contains a REST-based Scoring URI/Endpoint that you can call using Postman or Swagger.
         -   **Note:** ACI is recommended to use testing or pre-production stages.
 Since bigger inferencing compute is needed in production for low latency and high throughput, it is recommended to use AKS cluster.

-    4. Add a task to test the ACI web service using `WebserviceTest.py` in `service/code` folder.
+    4. Add a task to test the ACI web service using `WebserviceTest.py` in `Data_and_Code/service/code/` folder.
 This allows you to run the web service on new data (or test data) to forecast demand for new items.
         -   **Note:** If the deployment fails or the web service is "unhealthy", check logs in Azure DevOps or Azure ML Studio for issues and additional information.

 ## Success Criteria